 11. PENALTY POINTS FOR BREACH OF RULES.

-Teams that fail to supply umpires or scorers for the whole game when required are liable to a penalty of one point deduction.
+11.1 Failure to provide umpires or scorers for the whole game when required – 1 penalty point

 12. THE RESULT